leonfoliveira/forseti/docs/docs/development.md

 The ROOT user has bypass access to all endpoints and authorization checks, regardless of `@Private` annotations or custom filters.

 ### HTTP Endpoints

+All endpoints are prefixed with `/api`.
+This is important for Traefik to expose publicly only required paths.

 #### Root